phudinhtruongk18/FaceRecognition-GUI-APP/README.md

   - Update information and face data of the Employee
   - Build Face Classifier
   - Retrain all Face Classifier
+  - Load Saved Attendance Session
   - Select the Employee and time for Attendance Session
-  - Load Saved Attendance Session
   - Start Attendance Session
   - Detect the employee by face in realtime
   - Record the employee
-  - Update recorders in Database<b>(on testing)</b>
+  - Update recorders in Database
   - Backup attendance
   - Collect and save Recorders after every session in Excel format <b>(on testing)</b>
+  - Mail to manager to after every session in Excel format <b>(on plan)</b>
+  - Collect and Show recorders by month in Excel format <b>(on plan)</b>
 # Support Web Version
   - Select the Employee and time for Attendance Session(Not yet)
   - Load Saved Attendance Session (only UI)